pmcgrath/eatr/readme.md

 ## Preparation
 - Create an AWS user that has permission to read from an AWS account registry (ecr-puller in our case)
 - Create a k8s namespace (ci-cd in our case)
-- Create a secret in the ci-cd namespace which will be used to renew the ECR authorization token (This is for the AWS IAM user that has permissions to pull all images from our AWS account registry)
+- Create a secrets in the ci-cd namespace which will be used to renew the ECR authorization tokens (This is for the AWS IAM user that has permissions to pull all images from our AWS account registies)
 - Create a k8s service account, cluster role and cluster role binding for our deployment
 - Build a docker image and push to docker hub (Nothing sensitive in the image)